Do Wedding Rings Have Any Real Meaning?

-Publishers forward lots of books to me every year about marriage because of my writing for this web site.
-I always am surprised how frequently wedding rings are depicted in the cover designs for these books.
+Publishers forward lots of books to me every year about marriage because of my writing for this website.
+I always am surprised by how frequently wedding rings are depicted in the cover designs for these books.

 Yet, next to nothing tends to be discussed or explained about wedding rings inside these books.
 In fact, I found no mention of wedding rings inside one book whose very title referred to them.

 Obviously, though, wedding rings are important to couples planning to wed.
 Many couples invest large amounts of time in the selection of rings.
 The sheer cost of wedding rings, moreover, suggests they have real meaning for couples.